chen1plus/osc-copy/README.md

 ## Usage

-OSC Copy passes its input through to stdout, so you can place it in the middle of a command pipeline without breaking it.
+OSC Copy passes its input through to stdout, so you can place it in a pipeline without breaking it.
 Here's an example:

 ```bash
 printf 'gcc --version' | osc-copy | bash -s